-It is important that the pallet is flawless upon arrival at the automation, so as to minimise the risk of automation stops.
+It is important that the pallet is flawless upon arrival at the automation, to minimize the risk of automation stops.
 The carriers must be whole, clean and must not be contaminated in such a way as to damage the goods or automation belts.

 Coop therefore strives to ensure quality-assured arriving load carriers by having goods from suppliers delivered on the pallet types CHEP or SRS 800x1200 mm.
+A-rated EUR pallets are accepted with permission granted by Coop.